Waitākere College

 Year 12: In the year 12 programme, students study English at Level 1.
 They also choose 4 other subjects at Level 1 or 2.
 They sit NCEA examinations in these subjects to gain entry to the next level.

 Entrance into Tertiary Institutes: All 8 universities in New Zealand are equal.
-Different universities offer courses not available at other universities.
+Different universities offer courses that are not available at other universities.
 Other good quality Tertiary options include Unitec, or Auckland University of Technology, with unique courses that are equivalent to any other university, but which may allow entry with fewer credits.

 In order to apply to a Diploma course (generally 2 years), students studying in New Zealand must gain: